-

 Category Archives: Telehealth

-Posted in Assistive Technology, BBC News, For Carers (mostly), In the News, International, Management of Condition, National, Non-Pharmacological Treatments, Person-Centred Care, Proposed for Next Newsletter, Quick Insights, Telecare, Telehealth, UK, Universal Interest
+Posted in Assistive Technology, Commissioning, Community Care, Falls Prevention, For Carers (mostly), For Doctors (mostly), For Nurses and Therapists (mostly), For Researchers (mostly), For Social Workers (mostly), Integrated Care, International, Management of Condition, Models of Dementia Care, Non-Pharmacological Treatments, Person-Centred Care, Personalisation, Quick Insights, Systematic Reviews, Telecare, Telehealth, Universal Interest

 |